 In just a few short weeks, Massey Hall and the Westin Harbour Castle Hotel in downtown Toronto will fill with the spirit and energy of The Salvation Army.
 Salvationists, officers, employees and friends will come together at the INSPIRE Conference and Congress to celebrate the mission at work in Canada and Bermuda, and to inspire mission partners to fulfil the work to which God calls them.

-The conference will commence on Monday, June 26, and will lead into the congress weekend, ending with a march of witness on Sunday, July 2.
+The conference will commence on Monday, June 26, and will lead into the congress weekend.
 There is something on the schedule for everyone—from family-friendly carnival activities and an exciting CoMissionING program for kids, to celebrating the Reflectors of Holiness at commissioning on Saturday morning, to performances of Skeleton Army.

 “We want to build and look to the future,” says Lt-Colonel John Murray, territorial secretary for communications and congress planning chair.
 “We invite people to come with an open mind, and to engage in ministry in all the different facets and shapes that we celebrate in The Salvation Army."